AppMetrics/Docs.V2.Hugo/content/web-monitoring/aspnet-core/quick-start.md

 }
 ```

 <i class="fa fa-hand-o-right"></i> Modify the `Startup.cs` allowing App Metrics to inspect MVC routes by using the  `IMvcBuilder` extension method `AddMetrics()`.

-This adds an `Microsoft.AspNetCore.Mvc.Filters.IAsyncResourceFilter` implementation which is added to the `Microsoft.AspNetCore.Mvc.MvcOptions` `FilterCollection` which allows metrics tracked by App Metrics Middleware to be tagged by the route template of each endpoint.
+This adds an `Microsoft.AspNetCore.Mvc.Filters.IAsyncResourceFilter` implementation to the `Microsoft.AspNetCore.Mvc.MvcOptions` `FilterCollection` allowing metrics tracked by App Metrics Middleware to be tagged with the route template of each endpoint.

 ```csharp
 public class Startup